yorickuser/yorick/README.md

 * Directory "myYorick" have been added. "myYorick" contains some additional functions for 2D- and 3D-plot and for event-driven control by mouse (function "idl").
 * Currently, documents for "help, function_name" may be incomplete and source codes are not tidy, but all functions listed below have examples, shown by "help, function_name" at yorick prompt.
-* Functions for plotting 3D-tubes, 3D-cones and for smooth shading will be added (not yet).
+* Functions for 3D-cones and for smooth shading will be added (not yet).

 Usage
 -------